lubuntu-team/manual/source/2/2.4/2.4.3/Qalculate.rst

 Completion
 ----------
 Qalculate! has a feature to autocompelte your functions and units.
 To start getting to settings to set up completeion right click over where you input expressions and select :menuselection:`Completion`.
 To turn autocompletion off right click on input and select :menuselection:`Completion --> no completion`.
 To set completion to a limited list of what you typed select strict completion with :menuselection:`Completion --> Strict completion`.
-To quickly complete something press the :kbd:`Tab` key.
+To quickly complete something press the :kbd:`Tab` key or left click on the list of options that pops up to autocomplete.

 Version
 -------